Meet the Filmmakers

 Frohna has directed episodes on multiple seasons of TRANSPARENT and on I LOVE DICK.
-In addition to working extensively with Arnold and Soloway, Jim has worked with over 25 DGA directors including Davis Guggenheim, Peyton Reed, Dayton Faris, Kimberly Pierce, and Mike Mills.
+In addition to working extensively with Arnold and Soloway, Jim has worked with over 25 DGA directors including Davis Guggenheim, Jay Duplass, Peyton Reed, Dayton/Faris, Kimberly Pierce, and Mike Mills.

 This is his 6th project at SUNDANCE, including AFTERNOON DELIGHT, which won the Best Director Award for Soloway.
 He was Producer and Director of Photography for Susan Nimoy’s short film EVE, official selection of the Sundance 2018 Festival.

 Diana was a commercial producer for six years before becoming a set decorator & production designer.
 Work includes the 90's Adweek’s The Commercial of the Decade—Michael Bay's AARON BURR GOT MILK, Wayne Wang's feature THE JOY LUCK CLUB, and tv shows like Davis Guggenheim's THE UNIT and CSI.
 After a break from the business to get an MFA in Fine Art from Stanford University, make art, and produce theatre, winning a National Glee Give-A-Note Award, Kunce jumped back into the film world by Producing Susan Nimoy’s Sundance Short, EVE in 2017/2018.